 Begin today soaking up the harmonious ambience of the Temple of Heaven, an orderly oasis in a bustling urban landscape.
 Here, mingle with the locals and watch or participate as they begin their day practising Tai Chi, dancing or playing cards.
-Later, fly to the former ancient capital city of Xian.
+Later, fly to the former capital city, ancient Xian.
 (B,L)

 Today is a day at leisure to explore Xian.
-There is the option to enjoy a gentle cycle ride that will take you the nine miles around Xian's beautifully preserved city wall, past many smiling locals.
+There is the option to enjoy a gentle cycle ride that will take you the nine miles around Xian’s beautifully preserved city wall for a fantastic overview of the city.
 This evening, enjoy an optional Tang Dynasty show.
 (B)

-Take the bullet train to Chengdu and take a walk around People's Park, a hive of activity.
-See beautiful golden koi, locals dancing and practicing Tai Chi, visit a local teahouse, and most interesting of all spend time in Matchmaker's Corner, where parents search for suitors for their children.
-This evening, enjoy an optional Hot Pot dinner and 'Changing Faces' show.
+Take the bullet train to Chengdu and walk around People’s Park, a hive of activity.
+See beautiful golden koi, locals dancing and practising Tai Chi, visit a local teahouse, and most interesting of all spend time in Matchmaker’s Corner, where parents search for suitors for their children.
+This evening, enjoy an optional Sichuan hot pot dinner and a ‘Changing Faces' show.
 (B,L)

 Today is a day at leisure to relax in Chengdu or take the option of visiting the old town of Pingle.
 Dating back to the Han Dynasty, Pingle was a stopping point on the Tea Horse Road.
-Take time to walk through its maze of teahouse lined streets before seeing the bamboo forest from above on Jinji Suspended Rope Bridge.
+Take time to walk through its maze of teahouse-lined streets before seeing the bamboo forest from above on the Jinji Rope Bridge.
 (B)

-Spend the morning visiting the famous pandas at Chengdu's Panda Conservation Centre.
+Spend the morning visiting the famous pandas at Chengdu’s Panda Conservation Centre.
 Here you can observe these gorgeous creatures lounging, playing and chomping through piles of bamboo in surroundings that mirror their natural habitat.
-Drive to Chongqing and board your Yangtze cruise vessel.
+Drive to Chongqing and board your Yangtze cruise vessel, home for the next three nights.
 (B,D)

-As you cruise downstream, nature takes over, revealing some of the world's most dramatic scenery including the Three Gorges themselves.
-A voyage along China's riverine treasure is a chance to relax and enjoy a slower pace, whilst absorbing one breathtaking panorama after another.
-Over the next two days, take a side trip to the attractive Shennong or Goddess Stream and enjoy a shore excursion to Shibaozhai or Fengdu.
+As you cruise downstream, nature takes over, revealing some of the world’s most dramatic scenery including the Three Gorges themselves.
+A voyage along China’s riverine treasure is a chance to relax and enjoy a slower pace, whilst absorbing one breathtaking panorama after another.
+Over the next two days, take a side trip to the attractive Shennong or Goddess Stream and enjoy various shore excursions.
 (B,L,D)

 Disembark your cruise vessel in Yichang and visit the Three Gorges Dam.
 A man-made marvel, the Three Gorges Dam showcases a massive feat of engineering.
-Travel to Wuhan, then fly to the exuberant and cosmopolitan city of Shanghai, also known as the 'Paris of the East'.
+Travel to Wuhan, then fly to the exuberant and cosmopolitan city of Shanghai.
 (B,L)

 Wake up to the buzz of Shanghai and take a breakfast walking tour between shimmering skyscrapers and traditional streets.
-Walk through the city's most fascinating districts, marvelling at monuments and rickety buildings before enjoying breakfast as the locals do – sample pancakes, fried bread sticks and tofu.
-Visit the classical Yu Garden, the old town and the Silk Factory.
+Walk through the city’s most fascinating districts, marvelling at monuments and rickety old buildings before enjoying breakfast as the locals do – sample pancakes, fried bread sticks and tofu.
+Visit the classical Yu Garden, the old town and a silk factory.
 Later, take an evening stroll along the Bund and cruise down the Huangpu River, as you are serenaded by the neon lights of Pudong.
 (B)

 Enjoy a day at leisure in Shanghai and explore this action-packed city.
 Alternatively, take an optional tour to Zhujiajiao, one of Shanghai’s sleepy water towns built on an old canal system once used to transport goods all over imperial China.
 The town’s narrow alleyways exude old-world charm, whilst the waterways are lined with ancient buildings and crossed by stone bridges.
 Tonight, enjoy the ERA show and a farewell dinner of authentic Shanghainese cuisine.
 (B,D)